samaradw/discussions4/.github/steps/3-pin-reply.md

 Replies often contain solutions or clarifications.
 Marking a reply as the answer pins it, making it easier for others to find helpful content quickly.

 ## ✅ What to do
-1. Scroll through the replies in your discussion.
+1. Scroll through the replies in your Discussion.
 2. Find the reply that’s the most helpful.
 3. Click the **checkmark icon** next to it to **“Mark as answer.”**